Article Overview: Tennessee National Parks

 7. Fort Donelson National Battlefield

 Fort Donelson National Battlefield is located in Tennessee and is dedicated to preserving the history of the Battle of Fort Donelson, which took place in February 1862 during the American Civil War.
-The fort was named after Confederate General Daniel S. Donelson and was one of the first major Union victories in the war.

 The Battle of Fort Donelson was a decisive Union victory that resulted in the capture of over 12,000 Confederate soldiers and helped to secure Union control of Tennessee.
 The battle also marked the first time in American history that a Confederate fortress was taken by storm, and it set the stage for future Union advances in the western theater of the war.